UC MagazineUC MagazineUniversity of Cincinnati

 A legendary Dixieland trumpeter, often called "King of the Trumpet," Hirt recorded more than 50 albums, won a Grammy for a non-jazz instrumental ("Java") in 1963, was nominated for 20 more Grammys, gained popularity as both a TV guest and host, played with bands such as Tommy Dorsey, Jimmy Dorsey and Benny Goodman, and played concerts in a variety of musical styles -- from blues and jazz to classical Hayden and Handel.
 The New Orleans native had 22 different record albums on the Billboard Pop charts in the 1950s and 1960s.
 The albums "Honey In The Horn" and "Cotton Candy" were both in the top 10 best sellers for 1964.
 In 1999, he died at age 76.

-See his TV credits.
+LINKS: See his TV credits.
+See his obituary

-Tennessee Ernie Ford (1919–91), att.
-CCM '30s
+Tennessee Ernie Ford, att.
+CCM '39-40

-Albert Hague (1920-2001), CCM '42
+Albert Hague, CCM '42

 This Tony-winner composer and lyricist was most famous for composing the score for "How the Grinch Stole Christmas" and the Broadway musical "Redhead," for which he won two Tonys in 1959 — Best Composer and Best Musical.
 He was also an actor, playing the music teacher Benjamin Shorofsky in the TV series "Fame" from '82-87.
-He also had a small role in the movie Space Jam, as the psychiatrist that the basketball players went to when they lost their "skill".
+He also had a small role in the movie Space Jam, as the psychiatrist that the basketball players went to when they lost their "skill."

 "The Eddy Duchin Story" album cover

-George Duning (1908–2000), CCM '33
+George Duning, CCM '33

 Duning was a musician and composer who was nominated five times for an Academy Award and twice for a Golden Globe.
-In all, he composed music for more than 400 TV and film credits, including ""From Here to Eternity," "The Eddy Duchin Story," "Picnic," "Star Trek" and "The Partridge Family."
+In all, he composed music for more than 300 TV and film credits, including ""From Here to Eternity," "The Eddy Duchin Story," "Picnic," "Star Trek" and "The Partridge Family."

 In his early years, he played trumpet and piano for the Kay Kyser band, later arranging most of the music for Kyser's popular Kollege of Musical Knowledge radio program.
 In the Navy during WWII, he served as a conductor and arranger with Armed Forces Radio.
 In 1946, he signed with Columbia Pictures, where he worked almost exclusively through the early 1960s.
 He received awards from the Society for the Preservation of Film Music and the Hollywood Foreign Press Association.